iegomez/mosquitto-go-auth/README.md

 ```

 ### Mysql

 The `mysql` backend works almost exactly as the `postgres` one, except for a couple of configurations and that options start with `mysql_` instead of `pg_`.
 One change has to do with the connection protocol, either a Unix socket or tcp (options are unix or tcp).
-If unix socket is the selected protocol, then a socket path must be given:
+If `unix` socket is the selected protocol, then a socket path must be given:

 ```
 auth_opt_mysql_protocol unix
 auth_opt_mysql_socket /path/to/socket
 ```

-The default protocol when the option is missing will be tcp, even if a socket path is given.
+The default protocol when the option is missing will be `tcp`, even if a socket path is given.

 Another change has to do with sslmode options, with options being true, false, skip-verify or custom.
 When custom mode is given, sslcert, sslkey and sslrootcert paths are expected.
 If the option is not set or one or more required paths are missing, it will default to false.